Posterior Inference for Sparse Hierarchical Non-stationary Models: Experiments

+In contrast to the results obtained with MWG, both w-ELL-SS and m-ELL-SS demonstrate convergence for both hyperpriors and invariance to the discretisation (see Supplementary Figures~\ref{fig:RepESS} and \ref{fig:MarESS} for a complete analysis).
 Figure~\ref{fig:traceplotsex1} summarises succinctly important differences in mixing across the algorithms by showing traceplots with cumulative averages for a subset of parameters.
 The results are shown for the most challenging scenario, SE hyperprior at the highest resolution, $n=253$.
-Figure~\ref{fig:traceplotsex1}\subref{subfig:a}\subref{subfig:d} emphasise the lack of convergence for MWG.
-Figure~\ref{fig:traceplotsex1}\subref{subfig:b}\subref{subfig:e} demonstrate the high autocorrelation of the chains and the slow convergence produced by w-ELL-SS.
-Finally, Figure \ref{fig:traceplotsex1}\subref{subfig:c}\subref{subfig:f} highlight the improvement offered by m-ELL-SS, fast convergence to the stationary distribution and low autocorrelation of the chains.
+Figure~\ref{fig:traceplotsex1}\subref{subfig:a}\subref{subfig:d} emphasises the lack of convergence for MWG.
+Figure~\ref{fig:traceplotsex1}\subref{subfig:b}\subref{subfig:e} demonstrates the high autocorrelation of the chains and the slow convergence produced by w-ELL-SS.
+Finally, Figure \ref{fig:traceplotsex1}\subref{subfig:c}\subref{subfig:f} highlights the improvement offered by m-ELL-SS, fast convergence to the stationary distribution and low autocorrelation of the chains.

 In order to evaluate the performance of the algorithms, we show in Table~\ref{tab:Efficiency} an overall efficiency score (OES) of the chains \citep{titsias2016auxiliary}.
 This measure considers both the CPU time (\stableref{tab:Comp_time1}) required to run the chains and the effective sample size (ESS) (\stableref{tab:EffSS_boxcar}).
 The score is computed as \(\OES=\ESS/\CPU\footnote{All experiments were run in an Intel Core i7-6700 CPU (3.40GHz, 16 GB of RAM).} \).
 For both multidimensional vectors, $\mathbf{z}$ and $\mathbf{u}$, we report the $\OES$ computed with the minimum $\ESS$ across all dimensions.
 The results indicate that while MWG with the AR(1) hyperprior shows high efficiency for some parameters when $n=85$, its performance deteriorates as $n$ increases.
 This suggests that this sampling scheme will not perform efficiently for bigger datasets even when $m=n$ (this is explored in Experiment 2).
 Furthermore, despite the fact that MWG reports the lowest CPU time under the AR(1) hyperprior (\stableref{tab:Comp_time1}), its overall efficiency scores are outperformed by those obtained with m-ELL-SS; this is due to the low autocorrelation of the chains achieved by the marginal sampler (see \stableref{tab:EffSS_boxcar}).
 In contrast, chains of the parameters for w-ELL-SS result in the worse OES.
 Notice also that the scores reported for MWG with the SE hyperprior are not informative as the chains show convergence problems.
 Table~\ref{tab:Efficiency} also reports mean absolute error (MAE) to evaluate the fit to the unknown function and the empirical coverage of the $95\%$ credible intervals (EC) to evaluate accuracy in uncertainty quantification.
 For the SE hyperprior, w-ELL-SS and m-ELL-SS report equivalent errors and EC, while MWG yields worse values.